whichllm — Browse and compare AI model specs and pricing

 WorkloadFirst channel to testWhy

-Production API billingOfficial APIMetered APIs are easier to budget, monitor, and map back to product usage.
+Production appOfficial APIMetered APIs are easiest to budget, monitor, rate-limit, and map back to customer or product usage.

 The model is not the whole product

 Open models are no longer a single buying decision.
 The same model can be bought as a metered API, bundled inside a developer subscription, routed through a third-party service, or run through a cloud inference product.
-Those channels create different behavior even when the model name is the same.
+Those channels create different cost and risk even when the model name is the same.

 For builders, this changes the real comparison.
 You are not only comparing GLM-5.1, DeepSeek V4 Pro, and Kimi K2.6.
-You are comparing billing shape, privacy boundary, rate limits, speed, and how much friction the channel adds to an agent workflow.
+You are comparing billing clarity, privacy boundary, rate limits, speed, support path, and how much friction the channel adds to an agent workflow.

 Channel notes